 - Promotes deep, restful sleep

 - Brain booster, mood enhancer

 Because Algae is a diverse group of organisms, this question is vague.
 The right Algae strains, produced correctly, are extremely healthy and one of the most beneficial things humans can use to boost health and wellness.
 Algae production is still relatively new to the food chain, but this is the most exciting plant medicine in the world and has come at the right time, as humanity struggles to replace some of the health-giving benefits the oceans once offered us.

 How is Algae Oil Extracted?

 Extracting oil efficiently from microalgae is a complicated process, especially to preserve the natural cellular integrity of the plant.
 It is both labour intensive and quite a delicate process when done correctly.
 Scientists are experimenting with a type of enzymatic extraction, but the standard methods used in the supplement industry are expeller pressing, the use of solvents such as chloroform-methanol, and homogenization.

 Dosage would depend hugely on the particular product you’re taking, its concentration and purity.
 As a guideline, 1-2g per day should be sufficient to elevate your EPA and DHA levels.
 An individual’s health is the best indicator of how much to ingest, so our suggestion is to start low, raise your dose slowly and monitor how it makes you feel.

-Is Algae DHA as effective as that in Fish Oil?
+Is Algae DHA as good as that in Fish or Krill Oil?